nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

 .. note:: Software Replacements

    * Postgresql can be replaced with MySQL/MariaDB

-     * Note: Doing this will mean you will need another way to "cluster" MySQL/MariaDB.
-EL Distributions do not have a built-in way to do this.

-   * Spacewalk can be replaced with Katello/Foreman or straight Pulp (**recommended to use Katello**, but you can try both)
+   * Use Katello/Foreman or straight Pulp (**recommended to use Katello**, but you can try both) instead of Spacewalk
-   * You can replace KVM with ESXi if you wish, with specific caveats listed in the steps.
+   * You can replace KVM with ESXi if you wish, with specific caveats
    * nagios can be replaced with icinga
    * You can replace firewalld with the regular iptables service or nftables for 8 - This may be required for your virtual host